zriyansh/signoz.io/docs/deployment/troubleshooting.md

 #### Troubleshooting of common issues

+1. If you see no sample services in the dashboard after installing SigNoz
+   - Are you on Windows?
+We don't have official support for running SigNoz on Windows as of Jan 24, 2021.
+Please try installing on a Linux or Mac OS.
+   - If you are on Mac or Linux based OS, please reachout to us on our [slack community](https://signoz.io/slack)

-1. `docker ps` will show all containers created by SigNoz.
+2. `docker ps` will show all containers created by SigNoz.
 Check if `clickhouse-setup_clickhouse`, `clickhouse-setup_clickhouse` and `query-service` containers are running.
 They do not come up if there is a memory problem.
 You may want to increase alloted memory.
-2. If you are still facing issues, try re-running `./install.sh`.
+3. If you are still facing issues, try re-running `./install.sh`.
 This will retry installing containers which failed the first time.
-3. Try reinstall SigNoz by first bringing down the existing containers & [reinstalling](#re-installing-signoz)
+4. Try reinstall SigNoz by first bringing down the existing containers & [reinstalling](#re-installing-signoz)

 :::info
 Wait for 2-3 mins for the data to be available to frontend.
 If you are running on local machine, checkout `http://localhost:3000`.